claranet/terraform-signalfx-detectors/examples/usage/README.md

 It is even possible to define it the empty string `""` if you do not want filters at all.
 In this case, the detectors will apply to all MTS.

-Finally, it is also possible to combine these 2 approachs by also set the `filtering_append` to `true`.
+Finally, it is also possible to combine these 2 approaches by also set the `filtering_append` to `true`.
 From this way both default filtering policy defined in the module and your own custom filtering policy defined by `filtering_custom` will be combined with the `and` logical operator.